NAVYA-KAUSHIK/Face-Detection/README.md

 INSTRUCTIONS:
 ___________________________________________________________________
 To run this program:
-1.OpenCV must be installed on local machine
+1.OpenCV must be installed on local machine.

 2.Paths to XML files must be given before executing the program.
 ___________________________________________________________________